joshjriley/crud-php/aa-dev-notes.md

 ## TODO
+- color coding cell config
+- compact view option (ie one line with cutoffs, click to expand)
 - check/uncheck all for column select
 - search all fields for phrase
 - quick search links (defined in config)